rapyuta-robotics/rapyuta-io-docs/hugo/content/7_FAQ/72_development.md

 introLinks: {}
 ---

-ToDo :

-FAQs for Development

-Qn : Does platform support ROS2?
+###  Does platform support ROS2?

-Ans :
+As of now the rapyuta.io platform doesn't support ROS2.

-Qn : How can I remove a deployment?
+### How can I remove a deployment?
-Ans :

-Qn : Can I develop non-ros applications on the platform?
-Ans :
+Click the **Deployment** page, select the deployment that you want to remove and click **De-provision**.
+After you de-provision a deployment, the deployment is removed from the rapyuta.io platform.
+Note that after you de-provision a deployment, you'll loose all the data of the deployment.